sisense/sisense-playwright-test-examples/README.md

 - Navigate through application test (navigation.test.ts)
 - Create pulse alert (pulse.test.ts)

+Performance test examples can be found in the tests-k6 folder, which contains:

+- Users and groups creation test and getting randomly group and user (createUsers.test.ts)

 ### Create your own tests

 You can choose any way to implement your test: **Layer1 > Layer2 > Layer3** or vice versa.
 Each test case consists of several actions (UI or API) = STEPS.

 UI: **Locator** (\src\pages) → **UIStep** (**UIStepClass** \src\steps\ui) → **Test** (\tests)
 API: **Controller** (\src\api\controllers) → **ApiStep** (\src\steps\api) → **Test** (\tests)
+Performance: **PerformanceStep** (\tests-k6\steps\) → **Test** (\tests-k6)

 ![Tests structure](/screenshots/fcee388d-2f30-4f3a-9274-baa154cad6b3.png)

-First, search for existing UI/API steps.
+First, search for existing UI/API/Performance steps.
 If the step already exists, you can just add it to your test case.
 If the step doesn’t exist yet, you can create it using the map above.

 To implement a new step:

 - UI: PageObject locator + primitive action (e.g. `click()`, `fill()`, `innerText()`, etc.)
 - API: Controller (`get`, `post`, `patch`, etc.)
+- Performance: (`login`, `createUsers`, `createGroups`, etc.)

 **Each new UI Steps Class should be added to the Page fixtures (src\fixtures\pages.fixtures.ts) and fixtures you need should be added to your test.**